qwerty514/RSZ-Reader/README.md

 Example of index and a file are included.

 #TO-DO
--Improve the program's flexibility, e.g. by auto-detecting the amount of iterations -Preferences
+-Improve the program's flexibility, e.g. by auto-detecting the amount of iterations\n -Preferences\n
--Logfile
+-Logfile\n